-This Policy contains important information about how FIL Investment Management Ltd (known together with its associated companies as Fidelity) and its associated companies (together “FIL”) will process your personal data in connection with your application for employment.
-You are asked to read the Policy carefully before completing the Background Vetting Form.
-In the event that you have any questions on this Policy, please contact us at firstname.lastname@example.org.
+This Policy contains important information about how FIL Limited and/or its subsidiaries (together “FIL”) in their capacity as recruiter and future employer, will process as data controllers your personal data in connection with your application for employment.
+You are asked to read the Policy carefully.
+In the event that you have any questions on this Policy, please contact us at: email@example.com.

 FIL will collect your personal data as may be necessary to process your application for employment as part of its recruitment and selection procedure.
-This personal data will include (but is not limited to): your name, address and previous addresses, date of birth, employment history, education and qualifications, referees, hobbies, outside interests and memberships of professional bodies etc.
+This personal data will include (but is not limited to): your name, address, email address, contact phone numbers, date of birth, employment history, education and qualifications, referees, and memberships of professional bodies etc.

-This information may be collected from a number of sources, including your CV, the Background Vetting Form, interview notes, correspondence and any other documents generated during the recruitment process.
+This information will be collected from a number of sources, including your CV, the Background Vetting form, interview notes, cover letter and any other documents generated during the recruitment process.

-The primary purpose for processing your personal data is to consider your application for employment as part of FIL’s recruitment process.
-In the event that your application for employment is successful, this data may also be retained and processed for the purpose of the ongoing employment relationship (further information on this processing will be provided to you as needed).
-Finally, as explained below, the information which you provide may also be used to assess your suitability for employment as part of FIL’s background vetting procedure.
+In the event that your application for employment is successful, this data may also be retained and processed for the purpose of the ongoing employment relationship.
+Finally if your application is successful, you will be required to complete a separate Background Vetting form to assess your suitability for employment within FIL.

 Sensitive Personal Data

 Certain information about an individual is known as sensitive personal data.
-FIL may process your sensitive personal data during the recruitment process as follows:-
+Subject to and to the extent permitted by local/country legislation and applicable data protection and privacy laws, FIL may process your sensitive personal data during the recruitment process in the context of:

 (a) Recruitment and Selection

-Your personal data will be used by FIL’s HR Department, managers and other relevant employees during all aspects of the recruitment process, for example to assess your application, during any interview, finalising any recruitment decision, to send your contract pack if your application is successful and to ask you to provide feedback on your experience throughout the recruitment process.
+The primary purpose for processing your personal data is to consider your application for employment as part of FIL’s recruitment process.
+Your personal data will be used by FIL’s HR Department, managers and other relevant employees who are directly involved in the recruitment process to the extent strictly necessary, during all aspects of the recruitment process, for example to assess your application, during any interview and when finalising any recruitment decision.

 (b) Background Vetting